hyweljohnllewellyn/hywelme/_posts/2016-02-11-a-website-upgrade-from-drupal-6-to-drupal-8-part-4.md

 **Issue On investigation seems that a second Full_HTML Text format was created during the import that had a broken text filter.**

-As shown, there are two vversions of the Full HTML text format:
+As shown, there are two versions of the Full HTML text format:
 ![full HTML imported from drupal 6]({{site.baseurl}}/assets/2016-02-11/full HTML imported from drupal 6.png)

 The Full HTML text format imported from Drupal 6 was showing a filter null error: